AdrenalineAI/Adrenaline/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss general OpenBlock development on #openblock-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=openblock-dev).
+* Discuss general ADRENALINE development on #adrenaline-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=adrenaline-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)